tableau/webdataconnector/_posts/2016-07-06-official-v2-api-release.md

 ---
 title: "First Official 2.0 API Published"
 abstract: "In preparation for the upcoming release of Tableau 10.0, we have published the first official 2.0 WDC Library."
+photoname: "blog_version2.png"
 ---

 ### Beta version is now deprecated
-The version of the WDC API that was used in beta - [https://connectors.tableau.com/libs/tableauwdc-2.0.0-beta.js](https://connectors.tableau.com/libs/tableauwdc-2.0.0-beta.js) is now deprecated as we move towards the launch of Tableau 10.0.
+The version of the WDC API that was used in beta - [https://connectors.tableau.com/libs/tableauwdc-2.0.0-beta.js](https://connectors.tableau.com/libs/tableauwdc-2.0.0-beta.js)
+- is now deprecated as we move towards the launch of Tableau 10.0.

-We will not remove that version any time soon, but please transition your connectors to use the first official supported 2.0 release, tableauwdc-2.0.5.
+We will not take down that version any time soon, but please transition your connectors to use the first official supported 2.0 release, tableauwdc-2.0.5.
 This version contains a number of critical bug fixes.

 ### Please upgrade to a new version

 We have four files that have been published.
 Please use whichever version you prefer.
-The .latest files will always point to the latest patch version of the API.
+The .latest files will always point to the latest patch version of a given minor release of the API.

 - [https://connectors.tableau.com/libs/tableauwdc-2.0.5.js](https://connectors.tableau.com/libs/tableauwdc-2.0.5.js)
 - [https://connectors.tableau.com/libs/tableauwdc-2.0.5.min.js](https://connectors.tableau.com/libs/tableauwdc-2.0.5.min.js)